Li Ying (Water Margin): Conflict with the Zhu Family Village

-Joining Liangshan
+Becoming an outlaw

-Yang Xiong and Shi Xiu reach Liangshan Marsh, their only hope to save Shi Qian.
-Chao Gai, the chief of Liangshan, sends Song Jiang to lead a military attack on the Zhu Family Manor.
-It is a tough fight that takes the outlaws three offensives to finally overrun the place.
-Li Ying did not participate in the battles because he wanted no association with the outlaws.
-Besides he was nursing his injured arm.
+Song Jiang is eager to recruit Li Ying to join Liangshan, so he orders his followers to disguise themselves as the local authorities, go to the Li Family Village, and pretend to arrest Li Ying and Du Xing for being in league with the outlaws.
+While Li Ying and Du Xing are being escorted as captives to the prefectural office, Song Jiang and the Liangshan outlaws show up and "rescue" them.

-Song Jiang, however, wants to recruit Li Ying into his band.
-After finishing off the Zhus, he sends men to the Li Family Manor disguised as constables to "arrest" Li Ying and Du Xing for collaboration with outlaws.
-As the two are being "escorted" to the prefecture office, some Liangshan outlaws "rescue" them.
-When Li Ying realises he has been duped, he has no choice but to join the stronghold.
+Though initially grateful to the outlaws for saving him, Li Ying turns angry when he realises it is a ruse to trick him into joining Liangshan.
+Nevertheless, moved by Song Jiang's sincerity, he accepts the offer and joins the Liangshan cause.

 Campaigns and later life

-Li Ying is placed in charge of Liangshan's accounts with Chai Jin after the 108 Stars of Destiny came together in what is called the "Grand Assembly".
-He participates in the campaigns against the Liao invaders and rebel forces in Song territory following amnesty from Emperor Huizong for Liangshan.
+Li Ying is placed in charge of Liangshan's accounts along with Chai Jin after the 108 Heroes are fully assembled.
+He participates in the campaigns against the Liao invaders and rebel forces in Song territory after the outlaws receive amnesty from Emperor Huizong.

 Li Ying is one of the few Liangshan heroes who survive the campaigns.
-He is appointed an official in recognition of his contributions.
+To honour Li Ying for his contributions, the emperor appoints him as a military officer in Yuncheng County.
 Six months into his job, Li Ying learns that Chai Jin has resigned and returned home.
-He too feigns illness and quits his post.
-He and Du Xing go back to their manor at Lone Dragon Ridge and live in comfort for the rest of their lives.
+He quits his job, giving the excuse of poor health.
+He and Du Xing then return to the Li Family Village at Lone Dragon Ridge and live in comfort for the rest of their lives.